angular/angularfire/docs/Auth-with-Ionic2.md

 >2) Inject your AngularFireDatabase dependency in the constructor.

->3) Call the list method on the AngularFireDatabase module.
+>3) Call the list method on the AngularFireDatabase service.

 Your `home.ts` file should look like this.